Malak Hijazi | 04-11-2018

 Through his art, Majdi Abu Taqiyya hopes to convey the message that Gazans love life.“It is like bringing life from death,” he explains.
 “They [the Israelis] show us the faces of snipers, but we transform their bullets into beautiful artwork."

 Majdi Abu Taqiya, now 38, grew up with his 10 siblings in the Nuseirat refugee camp in the Gaza Strip.
 It was not an easy life; they studied in crowded schools and lived in tiny houses with fragile metal roofs that froze in winter and were scorching hot in summer.
-And the one thing that could have offered children care a bit of an escape was absent: a playground.
+The one thing that could have offered the children a bit of an escape was absent: a playground.
 Instead, they made do with playing ball games and hide-and-seek in the camp’s narrow alleys.

 Majdi’s life was turned upside down when he was 12 years old.
 His father, a taxi driver inside Israel, lost his job as a result of the 1993 Oslo Accords—an agreement that was supposed to pave the way for an independent state but that terminated Palestinians’ ability to hold legal (more lucrative) jobs on the other side of the “green line.”